jacarroll232/Web-design/README.md

-The data was from exporting the .csv file as HTML.
+The data was from exporting the .csv file.